 Don’t confuse your central and lateral incisors from your canines, premolars or molars.
 Although dentists use a numbering and lettering system, this differs from country to country so, to avoid confusion, it’s easiest to use each tooth’s descriptive term as follows:

 Differentiating between whether a tooth is deciduous or permanent is important as it drastically affects management.
-The patient’s age and a careful history will often make it clear, however if not teeth can be differentiated according to their characteristics.
+The patient’s age and a careful history will often make it clear, however, if not teeth can be differentiated according to their characteristics.
 Deciduous teeth are smaller, white and often with flat smooth edges.
 Permanent teeth are larger, creamier in colour and can have uneven edges if newly erupted.

 Image from Royal College of Emergency Medicine

-Traumatic dental injuries are common amongst small and school age children with 25% experiencing dental trauma.
-In the preschool age data shows one third of children suffer trauma to the deciduous dentition, and one quarter of children and a third of adults have suffered trauma to permanent teeth.
+Traumatic dental injuries are common amongst small and school-age children, with 25% experiencing dental trauma.
+In the preschool age, data shows one-third of children suffer trauma to the deciduous dentition, and one-quarter of children and a third of adults have suffered trauma to permanent teeth.
 Despite the oral cavity comprising 1% of total anatomy, traumatic dental injuries account for 5% of injuries.

-Other injuries should be examined for, including mandibular or facial bone fractures.
+Other injuries should be examined, including mandibular or facial bone fractures.
 Assess for malocclusion of the jaw, bony tenderness along mandible and facial bones and sensory disturbance or numbness.
 The inferior alveolar nerve (a branch of the mandibular division of the trigeminal nerve) supplies sensory innervation to the mandibular teeth and via the mental branch to the lower lip and chin.
 It is often implicated in mandibular fractures, and as such sensory disturbance in these regions should prompt close examination of the mandible.
 Don’t forget the possibility of a significant head injury.
 In the case of avulsion, if the tooth can’t be located and there are clues in the history such as choking or coughing, consider ordering a chest x-ray to check it hasn’t been aspirated.

 The clinical importance of traumatic injury to deciduous teeth is the impact on the underlying permanent tooth.
-The apex of the injured deciduous tooth root is in close proximity to the permanent tooth germ, thereby increasing possibility of injury.
+The apex of the injured deciduous tooth root is in close proximity to the permanent tooth germ, thereby increasing the possibility of injury.
 Malformation, impaction, eruption disturbance and discolouration are all possible sequelae to injury.
 As such, management of injuries to deciduous teeth differs to that of permanent teeth as demonstrated below.